-1. Negotiations for the WTO Investment Facilitation for Development (IFD) Agreement are progressing well, with a finalized text anticipated at the 13th WTO Ministerial Conference in February 2024 in Abu Dhabi.
+- a.
+Negotiations for the WTO Investment Facilitation for Development (IFD) Agreement are progressing well, with a finalized text anticipated at the 13th WTO Ministerial Conference in February 2024 in Abu Dhabi.
 This Agreement holds significant interest for OIC member states, as it aims to simplify and expedite administrative procedures to attract investment while promoting responsible practices such as anti-corruption and sustainable development.
 To date, 128 member states have signed the Agreement, including 92 developing and least developed countries (LDCs).
-Signatories include Saudi Arabia, the United Arab Emirates, Egypt, Indonesia, Türkiye, Pakistan, Bangladesh, Morocco, Malaysia, and Nigeria.
+Signatories include Saudi Arabia, the United Arab Emirates, Egypt, Indonesia, Türkiye, Pakistan, Bangladesh, Morocco, Malaysia, and Nigeria. - b.
+The two-year extension of the moratorium on customs duties on e-commerce, which maintains the current practice of not imposing customs duties on electronic transmissions until the next WTO Ministerial Conference ("MC14"), which is expected to take place in 2025.

-1 The World Trade Organization's (WTO) Aid for Trade initiative was introduced in July 2005 during the Hong Kong Ministerial Conference.
+&lt;sup>1 The World Trade Organization's (WTO) Aid for Trade initiative was introduced in July 2005 during the Hong Kong Ministerial Conference.
 Its primary goal is to assist developing countries, especially least developed countries (LDCs), in enhancing their trading capacity, improving infrastructure, and better integrating into the global trading system.

-2. The two-year extension of the moratorium on customs duties on e-commerce, which maintains the current practice of not imposing customs duties on electronic transmissions until the next WTO Ministerial Conference ("MC14"), which is expected to take place in 2025.

-3. The completion of accession procedures for two LDCs: Comoros (an OIC member) and Timor-Leste.

-4. Encourage the work of the WTO Committee on Technical Barriers to Trade (TBT Committee) to advance the implementation of the Agreement on Technical Barriers to Trade (TBT Agreement).

-5. The implementation of special and differential treatment for sanitary and phytosanitary measures and technical barriers to trade.
-This represents a major breakthrough for LDCs after years of discussion.

-6. The entry into force of new standards on domestic regulation of services, which should reduce trade costs by more than 125 billion USD worldwide.
-It should be noted that these disciplines are incorporated in Schedules of commitments by participating Members concerning services, and will be applied on a "most-favored-nation" basis.

-7. The commitment to improve the day-to-day functioning of WTO Councils, Committees and Negotiating Groups with a view to increasing the efficiency and effectiveness of the Organization and facilitating the participation of Members in WTO work.
-Ministers instructed the General Council and its subsidiary bodies to continue this work and to report on progress, as appropriate, to the next Ministerial Conference.

-8. Continuation of support measures for members graduating from the LDC category, in terms of technical assistance and also special treatment in dispute settlement for a period of 3 years.

-9. Commitment to the Work Programme on Small Economies to facilitate the integration of Small and Vulnerable Economies (SVEs) into the multilateral trading system by continuing to focus on their priorities and to seek solutions in all aspects of WTO work.

-10. As of September 1, 2024, the Fisheries Subsidies Agreement has been formally accepted by 80 WTO members, with Benin and Sierra Leone being among the latest to do so.
+- c.
+The completion of accession procedures for two LDCs: Comoros (an OIC member) and Timor-Leste. - d.
+Encourage the work of the WTO Committee on Technical Barriers to Trade (TBT Committee) to advance the implementation of the Agreement on Technical Barriers to Trade (TBT Agreement). - e.
+The implementation of special and differential treatment for sanitary and phytosanitary measures and technical barriers to trade.
+This represents a breakthrough for LDCs after years of discussion. - f.
+The entry into force of new standards on domestic regulation of services, which should reduce trade costs by more than 125 billion USD worldwide.
+It should be noted that these disciplines are incorporated in Schedules of commitments by participating Members concerning services and will be applied on a "most-favored-nation" basis. - g.
+The commitment to improve the day-to-day functioning of WTO Councils, Committees and Negotiating Groups with a view to increasing the efficiency and effectiveness of the Organization and facilitating the participation of Members in WTO work.
+Ministers instructed the General Council and its subsidiary bodies to continue this work and to report on progress, as appropriately, to the next Ministerial Conference. - h.
+Continuation of support measures for members graduating from the LDC category, in terms of technical assistance and also special treatment in dispute settlement for a period of 3 years. - i.
+Commitment to the Work Programme on Small Economies to facilitate the integration of Small and Vulnerable Economies (SVEs) into the multilateral trading system by continuing to focus on their priorities and to seek solutions in all aspects of WTO work. - j.
+As of September 1, 2024, the Fisheries Subsidies Agreement has been formally accepted by 80 WTO members, with Benin and Sierra Leone being among the latest to do so.
 It's important to note that the Agreement requires an additional 30 ratifications to meet the threshold of two-thirds of WTO members, which is necessary for it to come into effect.